owlbarn/tutorial/book/stats/README.md

 In addition to the aforementioned ones, there are many other ordered statistical functions in Owl for you to explore.

-IMAGE to show the difference of mean, median, mode, etc.
+IMAGE to show the difference of mean, median, mode, etc. with code

 ## Special Distribution